KNOWLEDGE BASE

 The listed sectors must comply with NIS2, except for some smaller organizations (looking at the number of employees and annual turnover).

-Please look at the NIS2 guide for more details.
+Please look at our NIS2 Reference Guide for more details.

 Sectors in NIS version 1: